metydebebe/Final-Project-Full-Stack-Dev/README.md

 Navigate to the client directory: cd client

-Install axios for API requests: npm install axios
+Install axios for External API request: npm install axios

 Start the frontend application: